ahmed-khlifi/haloul-sec-test/Security_Test_Report.md

 **Problem:**
 The screenshot shows exposed Spring Boot Actuator endpoints that reveal sensitive application information and management capabilities.

-**Reason:**
-Actuator endpoints are often left unsecured in production, allowing attackers to gather system information, health status, and potentially modify application behavior.

-**Solution:**
-Secure actuator endpoints using Spring Security.
-Disable unnecessary endpoints and require authentication for sensitive management operations.
-Use `management.endpoints.web.exposure.include` to limit exposed endpoints.
+**Description:**
+Actuator API secured to hide configurations and database connection variables, as well as the application admin requires authentication to access these endpoints.

 ---